Skip to main content

 Metrics and reporting

-intenttext query ./reports --type metric --owner Finance
+dotit query ./reports --type metric

 Every metric: block across every report — queryable, filterable, exportable to CSV: